Evergreen Theatre

-Evergreen Theatre is a touring educational, environmental, science-based, theatre company for young audiences in Alberta, Canada.
+Evergreen Theatre was a touring educational, environmental, and science-based theatre company for young audiences from kindergarten to Grade six in Calgary, Alberta, Canada.
+It was a non-profit charitable organization and was operated by the Evergreen Theatre Society.

-Evergreen produces musical theatre touring shows and artist-in-residency programs for schools, as well as workshops, presentations, and activities for conferences and organizations nationwide.
+Evergreen produced musical theatre touring shows and artist-in-residency programs for schools, as well as workshops, presentations, and activities for conferences and organizations nationwide.
+Evergreen's environmental science-themed shows were performed at elementary schools, with opportunities for students to be in the shows.

+The company also provided accessible and affordable community spaces for art, theatre, and dance.
+Over eighty arts and community organizations used the spaces for rehearsals, workshops, and performances.

 History

 In 1991, Evergreen Theatre was founded by Scott Mair, Tara Ryan, Elinor Holt, Gerald Matthews, Don Enright, and Monique Keiran.

+Sean Fraser joined Evergreen Theatre as the president in 2004.
+He had been the company's executive director since 2007.

+In 2013, Valmai Goggin became Evergreen's Artistic Producer.